 Having been a partner in the HK office of a London law firm, he is highly attuned to the needs and demands of solicitors as well as their clients.

-He was born in Kuala Lumpur, educated in Australia, and has lived and worked in HK since 1991.
+He was born in Kuala Lumpur, educated in Australia, and has lived and worked in HK for over 30 years.

-He serves extensively on professional bodies: the Arbitration Committee of the HK Bar Association; the Construction Committee of the HKBA (currently Chairman); and the council of the Society of Construction Law Hong Kong, since 2003 (Chairman in 2007).
+He serves extensively on professional bodies: the Arbitration Committee of the HK Bar Association; the Construction Committee of the HKBA; and the Council of the Society of Construction Law Hong Kong, since 2003 (Chairman in 2007).
+He is a panel member of the Barristers’ Disciplinary Tribunal.

 Recent or notable assignments: